 When we do the math using 40 million American adults living with severe levels of pain (high-impact chronic pain) instead of 20 million, we now drop to .12% of deaths due to opioid overdose being connected to chronic pain patients.
 The evidence yields smaller and smaller numbers yet people living with pain are the targets of a misinformed public.
 These numbers are extremely important.
 The public needs to know the facts and then perhaps they can consider the lives involved.

 A few other interesting notes regarding those 47,450 deaths: 19,413 were due to synthetic opioids (such as synthetic fentanyl), 15,469 due to heroin.
 Those two make up 34,882 of the reported deaths or 73%.
-This does not include deaths due to Illegal use of prescription opioids whether someone steals and uses someone else’s medications, illegally obtains them, or when prescription opioids are combined with illegal substances.
+This does not include deaths due to the illegal use of prescription opioids whether someone steals and uses someone else’s medications, illegally obtains them, or when prescription opioids are combined with illegal substances.

 (Source: NIH National Institute on Drug Abuse)